hkurosagi/SOLO-DBM-files/README.md

 # SOLO-DBM-files
 Swords of Legends Online DBM Files.

-DBM Update on August 26 2022
+DBM Update on Sep 1 2022

-Realm of Destroyed Evil Hard update
+Flight from the Heart Demon Normal,Hard update

 Instructions